 Any parent/guardian whose child requires non-routine medical treatment, including but not limited to an emergency room visit, must provide medical documentation of the student's condition, clearance for re-entry to school, and any physical limitations.
-This includes any injuries suffered during the course of Co-op work, athletic events and non-school related activities.
+This includes any injuries events and non-school related activities.